Janibek3001/MiniBankingApp/README.md

 ## Exception

-- There will be exc>eption like a about the money in minus
+- There will be exception like a about the money in minus
-- Card number wrong
-- phone number wrong
+- All other errors, like wrong number or wrong password will be made by the Validation class

 ## Bank